Freescale/Documentation/release-notes/source/known-issues.rst

    Closed
    ------
-   See the list of issues closed in latest development release in the following table
+   See the list of issues closed in latest development release in the following
+   table:

    .. table:: List of closed bugs